codemod-com/codemod-registry/codemods/jscodeshift/next/13/move-css-in-js-styles/README.md

 # move-css-in-js-styles

-This codemod moves CSS to CSS-in-JS styles.
+This codemod moves the CSS-in-JS styles into the CSS Modules.

 ## Example